yang-guangliang/yang-guangliang.github.io/projects.md

 ### AI infrastructure

-We are providing a new AI-inference platform.
+We are providing a general AI-inference platform.